rust-lang/rfcs/text/3730-nit-lint-level.md

 For some specifics
 - `CARGO_BUILD_NITS=allow` is the default to avoid "warning fatigue"
+  - Users should not have to feel the need to resolve these for the sake of satisfying the tool
+  - Therefore, adding support for `CARGO_BUILD_NITS=deny` in the future would run counter to the goals and intents of this RFC.
+The user might as well switch the `nits` to `warn`.
 - The default level for lints is left unchanged by this RFC to keep the scope of what is designed and reviewed to the minimum
 - Rustc shows `nit`s by default, rather than hide them and require a separate opt-in mechanism for Cargo to see them
   - Problem: People directly using rustc or using a third-party build tool may be inundated with these